jimratliff/GenoMac-system/README.md

   - manually installs Homebrew (which necessarily installs Git)
   - manually clones the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system) to `~/.genomac-system`
   - Using the GenoMac-system repo, executes scripts to:
-    - make system-level changes to PATH and fpath to make Homebrew-installed apps, Homebrew’s Zsh’s completions, and man pages available to all users without user-specific modifications
+    - make system-level changes to PATH to make Homebrew-installed apps and man pages available to all users without user-specific modifications
-    - install apps
+    - install apps using Homebrew
     - install resources
       - font(s)
       - screensaver(s)
       - sound(s)
     - implement systemwide settings
-  - Using a script (from GenoMac-system), USER_CONFIGURER clones the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to `~/.genomac-user`
+  - Preparing for the next phase, in which USER_CONFIGURER implements its user-scoped settings, using a script from GenoMac-system, USER_CONFIGURER clones the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to `~/.genomac-user`
   - Using the GenoMac-user repo, USER_CONFIGURER executes scripts to:
     - “stow” dotfiles
     - implement generic user-scoped settings